 the development or course of development of an individual organism

-Emily Dustman is an artist, scientist, teacher, and author who has been published in various journals for research regarding species of conservation concern.
-Dustman has spent the last eight years teaching at various colleges fusing art and science in her own curriculum and serves as college course coordinator implementing STEAM initiatives (Science, Technology, Engineering, Art, & Math).
+Emily Dustman is an artist, scientist, and educator who has been published in various journals for research regarding species of conservation concern.
+She has collected species in new geographic ranges last documented in the 1800s (i.e. Siren intermedia), has improved upon and invented new sex determination techniques for turtles (i.e. Chelydra serpentina), and has successfully executed genetic engineering in amphibians (i.e. Hyla cinerea).
+Dustman has spent the last decade teaching at various colleges fusing art and science in her own curriculum and she has served as a curriculum developer and coordinator implementing STEAM initiatives (Science, Technology, Engineering, the Arts, & Mathematics) for biology departments around the nation.

 In 2015, Dustman completed a natural science illustration program at Rhode Island School of Design.
 Not long after, she was commissioned to paint the Turtles of Rhode Island for the Roger Williams Park Zoo, further developing them into a poster used for conservation education.
 She continued on to create the Turtles of Rhode Island postcard series, which can be found in numerous locations around Rhode Island such as the Audubon Society, Rhody Craft, Craftland, and online.

-With the poster and postcard series, Dustman found herself well-versed and inspired by print media and in the spring of 2016, she founded E-Squared Magazine, a quarterly, international print publication fusing her affinity for art and science.
+With the poster and postcard series, Dustman found herself well-versed and inspired by print media and in the spring of 2016, she founded E-Squared Magazine, an international print publication fusing her affinity for art and science.
 With the release of Issue #1 in November of 2016, Dustman set out to present new and ground-breaking ideas developed by artists, scientists, engineers, and the like.
 By blending art and science, she intends to generate questions, creative thought, experimentation, collaboration, and innovation with the hope of sparking real social and cultural change.